Anahita-ghloo/AI-internship/README.md

 First you should install python on your system and download the dataset.
 Then you can run the script with cmd or Anaconda Prompt.
-You need to install following libraries and import them to your code

 example:
 ```sh